-Topic Two: Factors that Contribute to Violence in Milwaukee Neighborhoods neighborhood affected by violence may see liquor stores, bars, and strip clubs pop up on its streets but that same neighborhood lacks a grocery store, a gym, or a library.
+Factors that Contribute to Violence in Milwaukee Neighborhoods violence has on their life.
+It's sad that a neighborhood affected by violence may see liquor stores, bars, and strip clubs pop up on its streets but that same neighborhood lacks a grocery store, a gym, or a library.

-The impact of violence is far-reaching.
-It affects many families, neighborhoods, and businesses in the community.
-Violence pervades our city, affecting the growth and development of our children, community morale, and access to jobs.
-Community members feel just as strongly about the factors behind violence as they do about the impact that violence has on their life.
-It's sad that a
+Violence in Milwaukee does not happen in small quantities.
+There is not just one source or one victim; the effects do not just stay in one family.
+Violence pervades across our city, affecting the growth and development of our children, community morale, and access to jobs.
+Community members feel just as strongly about the factors behind violence as they do about the impact that